microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 ## Deploy the API to Azure

 Now that you have your API working locally, you will deploy it to Azure.
-To do this, you will use the Azure App Service provided by the Terraform infrastructure as code applied earlier.
+To do this, you will use the Azure App Service provided by the infrastructure as code (using Bicep) applied earlier.
 This service allows you to host your APIs and Web Apps in the cloud.

 All the environment variables such as the endpoints to Azure Managed Redis and Azure Cosmos DB were already configured in the Azure App Service for you by the infrastructure as code.

 <div class="task" data-title="Tasks">

-> - Execute the azd deploy command for the catalog-api only.
+> - Execute the `azd deploy` command for the catalog-api only.
 > - Test the `/products` endpoint of the api hosted in the Azure App Service Resource

 </div>